-Resilience: Engineering and Civilization
+Resilience: engineering and civilization

 Why will Larimar City be a structurally safer city?

-On Monday, June 23, 2025, a magnitude 5.8 earthquake struck the northeast of the Dominican Republic, with its epicenter approximately 70 km from Punta Cana.
+On Monday, June 23, 2025, a magnitude 5.8 earthquake shook the northeast of the Dominican Republic, with its epicenter about 70 km from Punta Cana.
+Anyone who has lived through a quake knows the feeling in those first seconds: will it be intense? will it last long? and above all: am I safe in this building?

-This system not only offers exceptional seismic performance, but also improves construction efficiency: it reduces the need for deep beams, minimizes unevenness in floors, and facilitates formwork, shortening construction times.
+Whenever the architectural layout allows, our anti-seismic structural system uses special shear walls, which deliver high energy dissipation and great plasticization capacity without collapse.
+This system not only offers exceptional seismic behavior, it also improves construction efficiency: it reduces the need for deep beams, minimizes slab level changes, and simplifies formwork, shortening construction times.

 By the Technical Department